Surviving to Thriving: Overcoming Toxic Workplace Culture

 Balance

 Employees are now valuing company culture and wellbeing initiatives as a top attribute when considering whether to look for a new job.
 Part of that cultural expectation is a strong commitment to work/life balance.
 As our homes and workspaces have blurred, leadership must implement boundaries to avoid soaring work-related stress.
-A recent report on Mental Health and Wellbeing in the Workplace released by the U.S. Surgeon General emphasizes work-life harmony, appreciation, and growth opportunities as essential elements to workplace mental health and well-being.
+A report on Mental Health and Wellbeing in the Workplace released by the US Surgeon General emphasizes work-life harmony, appreciation, and growth opportunities as essential elements to workplace mental health and well-being.
 Additional elements were also discussed in the report.